detlefgerhardt/piTelex/README.md

-This fork is obsolet.
+This fork is obsolete.
 See branch Centralex on https://github.com/fablab-wue/piTelex